jzabroski/Home/Quotes/README.md

 > Fulton's Folly

+> Sometimes the questions are complicated and the answers are simple. ~ Dr. Seuss (Theodor Seuss Geisel), American writer and cartoonist

 > He who has a why to live can bear almost any how.
 > ~ Friedrich Nietzsche